 On Balance Volume: Understanding the Indicator

-On Balance Volume (OBV) is a technical indicator that was developed by Joe Granville in the 60s, and was designed to display the flow of volume in and out of a stock or index.
+On Balance Volume (OBV) is a technical indicator developed by Joe Granville in the 60s and was designed to display the flow of volume in and out of a stock or index.
 Simply put, the OBV is a running tally of volume.
-The OBV can trend up (bullish), down (bearish) or sideways (neutral).
-An example with annotations is show below on $AAPL:
+The OBV can trend up (bullish), down (bearish), or sideways (neutral).
+An example with annotations is shown below on $AAPL:

 How On Balance Volume Works

 A random number is used to begin an OBV line.
 As a result, the specific On Balance Volume reading on the right axis isn’t really that important, as the number can vary greatly, from near zero to something huge, and can be positive or negative.
-What matters is how the indicator is behaving, and its overall angle of movement.
+What matters is how the indicator behaves and its overall movement angle.
 On Balance Volume’s primary use is a trend confirmation tool, but it’s also believed to predict price reversals, as significant changes in volume can be a signal of a major price change to come.

 Joe explained his theory and development of his indicator by proclaiming that when/if volume decreased or increased dramatically with no substantial change in price, then eventually the price would jump north or south sharply.
 “A wise guy, huh?”

 It makes plenty of sense.
-As institutions (trading houses, investment firms, etc.) start to buy into a stock which retail traders (little guys) are still selling, volume begins to increase as price action is still fading slightly and/or bottoming.
+As institutions (trading houses, investment firms, etc.) start to buy into a stock that retail traders (little guys) are still selling, volume begins to increase as price action is still fading slightly and/or bottoming.
 This is the recipe for a pop to the north in price action.
 Next time you see a long fall or sharp pop that levels and out and trades sideways, pull up your On Balance Volume.